Landry Shamet

-Landry Michael Shamet (born March 13, 1997) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
-He played college basketball for the Wichita State Shockers and was selected 26th overall by the Philadelphia 76ers in the 2018 NBA Draft.
-He has also played for the Los Angeles Clippers and Brooklyn Nets.
+Landry Michael Shamet (born March 13, 1997) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
+He played college basketball for the Wichita State Shockers and was selected 26th overall by the Philadelphia 76ers in the 2018 NBA draft.
+He has also played for the Los Angeles Clippers, Brooklyn Nets, Phoenix Suns, and Washington Wizards.

 Early life

-Shamet was born on March 13, 1997, in Kansas City, Missouri, to a single mother Melanie Shamet.
-His mother went to Boise State University on a volleyball scholarship.
-His uncle Tyler was a positive influence in his life growing up, and his extended family also provided support in his development.
+Landry Shamet was born on March 13, 1997, in Kansas City, Missouri, to Melanie Shamet, a single mother.
+Melanie Shamet attended Boise State University on a volleyball scholarship.
+Shamet's father, Ron Davis, is a former professional basketball player.
+Shamet did not know about his father until he was a teenager; he met him for the first time in 2021.
+Shamet is biracial.

+Shamet's uncle Tyler was a positive influence in his life growing up, and his extended family also provided support in his development.
 Shamet began playing basketball at the age of two.
 When he was in middle school, his family went bankrupt after the mortgage increased and they lost their apartment.

-Shamet briefly attended Desborough College before attending Park Hill High School in Kansas City, where he was coached by David Garrison He was a student in the Advancement via Individual Determination (AVID) college preparatory program.
+Shamet briefly attended Desborough College before attending Park Hill High School in Kansas City, where he was coached by David Garrison.

 College career

 Shamet played three games in his freshman season before having to redshirt the season due to a foot injury.
 In January 2017, he became the point guard for the Shockers.
 In his redshirt freshman season, Shamet averaged 11.4 points and 3.3 assists per game.
 He was named to the First team MVC All-Conference and MVC Freshman of the Year.
 Following the season Shamet had surgery to repair a stress fracture on his foot.

 Coming into his sophomore year, Shamet was named to the Preseason First Team All-AAC and was one of fifty players named in the Preseason Wooden Award watch list.
 He was one of only two sophomores to be selected for the 2018 Wooden Award Midseason Top 25 list.
-Shamet scored a career-high 30 points to help Wichita State beat Oklahoma State 78-66 on December 9, 2017.
+Shamet scored a career-high 30 points to help Wichita State beat Oklahoma State 78–66 on December 9, 2017.
 Shamet led the AAC in several categories, including assists per game, true shooting percentage, and offensive box plus/minus.
 He also helped lead the Shockers to the NCAA Tournament each season he played.
 He averaged 14.9 points and 5.2 assists per game as a sophomore.
 Following the season he declared for the 2018 NBA draft.